-This week, you can: catch the end of a blockbuster hip-hop photography show; see how artists draw inspiration from the urban environment; sit in a tea house made of tree branches; explore a car-free Hollywood by bike or foot; and examine skin color through the work of graphic designers.
+This week, through Aug.
+18: catch the end of a blockbuster hip-hop photography show; see how artists draw inspiration from the urban environment; sit in a tea house made of tree branches; explore a car-free Hollywood by bike or foot; and examine skin color through the work of graphic designers.

 1) CONTACT HIGH: A Visual History of Hip-Hop

 From East Coast to West Coast, hip-hop music became as much a look and a lifestyle as it was a sound.
 CONTACT HIGH: A Visual History of Hip-Hop celebrates the photographers who played a role in bringing hip-hop's visual culture to center stage.
 The exhibition, which closes this weekend, takes an inside look at the music and the makers through the most intimate lens: the photographers' unedited contact sheets.

 “The contact sheets really humanize the artist a lot more, especially in a world like hip-hop, where images are often hyper masculine,” said Vikki Tobak, who curated the show.
 “When you look at the contact sheets, you see a wider array of who they were as people.
 You see them making their mistakes, and you see the in between moments, and you see them cracking up or smiling.”

 In addition to nearly 140 works by 60 photographers, visitors will see over 75 original and unedited contact sheets -from Barron Claiborne’s iconic Notorious B.I.G. portraits and early images of Jay-Z, Kendrick Lamar, and Kanye West as they first took to the scene, to Janette Beckman’s defining photos of Salt-N-Pepa, and Jamel Shabazz and Gordon Parks documenting of hip-hop culture.